-Wausau Area School District CESA 09

-Kathleen Williams P.O.
+Wausau Area School District CESA 09 Kathleen Williams P.O.
 Box 359 (715) 261-0505 www.wausauschools.org

-Wausau, WI 54402-0359
+• Wausau, WI 54402-0359

-231. Enrich, Excel, Achieve (EEA) Learning Academy
+229. Enrich, Excel, Achieve (EEA) Learning Academy

 Shannon Young, Ed.D.
 2607 North 18th Street Wausau, WI 54403 (715) 261-0636 syoung@wausauschools.org Grade Levels: 06-12 Enrich, Excel, Achieve (EEA) Learning Academy is an instrumentality school serving students in grades 06-12.
 EEA's mission is to guide students to EXCEL academically, ENRICH their lives through positive relationships, and lead them to ACHIEVE lifelong success.
 One of the primary goals of EEA is to re-engage students who have become disenchanted with the traditional school setting.
 The school values are Preparation, Respect, Integrity, Determination and Excellence.
 Emphasis is on cognitive, behavioral and social emotional engagement.
 EEA provides an educational environment in which students succeed and grow academically and behaviorally.
-EEA is a mastery based school requiring 80% or better on all work.
 EEA focuses on brain research in all situations including a 9 a.m. incentive start time for students who are getting all their work done because research indicates middle and high school students benefit from a later start time.
 EEA provides technology-based curriculum and direct instruction from teachers for individualized learning.
 The curriculum includes content-based courses and teacher designed classes in core content areas, finance, health, physical education, service learning, and career planning.

-232. Wausau Area Montessori Charter School
+Est. 2005 230.
+Wausau Area Montessori Charter School